8 paywall test ideas to grow app revenue

 In that case, try offering a timed free trial to access the paid features.
 If the user doesn’t subscribe at the end of the trial period, send a push notification to remind them that they can still use half of the app’s features for free.

-Jake recommends the pay-to-play option for new apps, locking all features behind the paywall.
+Jake recommends the pay-to-play option for new apps, locking all features behind a hard paywall.

 “When you first launch your app, it’s the worst it will ever be,” he says.
 Anyone willing to subscribe to something that new must have a very significant problem that justifies being willing to try such an early version in the hope that it offers a solution.